mrkkrp/typit/README.md

 If you would like to improve the package, PR and issues are welcome.
 Also, it's OK to add dictionaries for other languages than English.
 To do so, you need to create a text file named `your-language.txt` and put it under the `dict` directory.
-Please make sure it's uses Unix-style (that is, LF) end-of-line sequence and it's desirable that the file ends with a newline.
+That file should contain 1000 most common words from the language, a word per line.
+Please make sure that it uses Unix-style (that is, LF) end-of-line sequence and the file ends with a newline.

 Once dictionary file is created, add it to the definition of `typit-dict` customization parameter in `typit.el`.
 To try the game with new language